2016 Darfurian status referendum: Options

 The referendum gave the electorate a choice between either "the creation of a Darfur Region composed of the five states" or the "retention of the status quo of five states".
 The referendum was organised and supervised by the Sudanese National Election Commission and the peace agreement allowed for international monitors.

-Following the referendum, if the majority of the electorate select the option to form a Darfur Region, then the existing Darfur Regional Authority would form a constitutional commission to determine the competencies and structure of a Darfur Regional Government.
+Following the referendum, if the majority of the electorate select the option to form an Darfur Region, then the existing Darfur Regional Authority would form a constitutional commission to determine the competencies and structure of a autonomous Darfur Regional Government.
 The constitution will then have to be approved by the legislative assemblies of the three Darfur states in joint sitting within three months of the referendum.
 This process would be overseen by the President of Sudan.

 Referendum

 The referendum offered the residents of Darfur two options: